-So what is cilantro in Australia?
-Cilantro is a herb that is used in many different cuisines around the world and has a very distinct taste.
-In Australia, it is generally referred to as coriander, as it comes from the coriander plant.
+So, what is cilantro in Australia?
+Cilantro is a herb used in many cuisines around the world and has a very distinct taste.
+In Australia, it is generally called coriander because it comes from the coriander plant.

-It’s often used for dishes as a garnish at the end and imparts a very earthy, herby taste that many compare to sage or parsley.
-However, not everyone likes cilantro, so it’s best to use it sparingly if you’re not sure if it’ll be received well.
+Cooks often add it as a garnish at the end of dishes, where it delivers an earthy, herby flavour that many people compare to sage or parsley.
+However, not everyone enjoys cilantro, so add it sparingly if you’re unsure your guests will like it.

 What is cilantro?

-Cilantro is the leaves of the plant Coriandrum Sativum, which can be found growing pretty much anywhere in the world.
-Mostly found in South American, Asian, Spanish, and Middle Eastern cooking, cilantro gives dishes a fresh, herby taste that some people love, and some people absolutely loathe!
+The plant Coriandrum sativum produces cilantro leaves, and growers cultivate it worldwide.
+Mostly found in South American, Asian, Spanish, and Middle Eastern cooking, cilantro gives dishes a fresh, herby taste that some people love and others absolutely loathe!

-According to certain medical studies, some people may have a genetic predisposition that changes the way cilantro is perceived by their taste buds, making it taste metallic, or like soap.
-This might explain why the taste of cilantro is so polarising.
+According to some medical studies, some people may have a genetic predisposition that alters how cilantro is perceived by their taste buds, making it taste metallic or soapy.
+This might explain why cilantro’s taste is so polarising.

 Coriander vs cilantro

 Is coriander the same as cilantro?
 The short answer to this is yes, they are the same plant, but it goes a little bit deeper than that.
-Cilantro is the leaf of the young coriander plant and is only used as a leaf.
-However, the whole coriander plant can be used in cooking.
-These days, the term coriander refers to the seeds of the plant, while cilantro is more widely used for the leaf.
+The young coriander plant produces cilantro, and cooks use its leaves specifically.
+However, they can use the entire coriander plant in cooking.
+Today, most people use the term “coriander” to refer to the seeds, while “cilantro” more commonly describes the leaf.

-From its leaves to its roots and seeds, the coriander plant is a very versatile herb that can impart many different flavours to a dish.
-Lightly toasted coriander seeds are used in a variety of dishes but are mostly used as an aromatic for use in soups, stocks, pickling brine, and braising liquid.
+From its leaves to its roots and seeds, the coriander plant is a very versatile herb that can impart a range of flavours to a dish.
+Lightly toasted coriander seeds are used in a variety of dishes but are most often used as an aromatic in soups, stocks, pickling brine, and braising liquid.
 You can also grind them up into a powder for a concentrated, citrusy burst of flavour.

-The stalks of the coriander plant, while not having as much flavour as the leaves, can be chopped up and mixed into a salad, soup, stock, or whatever dish you can imagine, adding a bit of a slightly crunchy texture with a hint of cilantro.
+The stalks of the coriander plant, while not as flavourful as the leaves, can be chopped and mixed into a salad, soup, stock, or any dish you can imagine, adding a bit of crunch and a hint of cilantro.

 Why the different terms?